 If you’ve tried restrictive diets that “should” work but don’t, you are not alone.
 Most research agrees that diets based on calorie restriction fail, even for the most diligent and dedicated participants.
 This is because calories and weight loss are more sophisticated than the addition/subtraction rules behind many diet programs.
 Weight loss can be influenced by the microscopic characteristics of your cells and your body’s messengers – the hormones.
 You may need to consider the relationship between insulin resistance and weight loss.

 I like to think about hormones like the performers in a Cirque de Soleil show.
-There are arial acrobats, vocalists, and dancers all moving in harmony from side to center stage on cue from the other performers.
+There are aerial acrobats, vocalists, and dancers all moving in harmony from side to center stage on cue from the other performers.
 One of the hormones that takes center stage in the performance of weight loss is insulin.
 And insulin may be the very thing that is making it so difficult for you to lose weight.

-If you decrease your intake of sugars and simple carbohydrates you may see weight loss, or at least pause weight gain.
+If you decrease your intake of sugars and simple carbohydrates, you may see weight loss, or at least pause weight gain.
 If your diet was very high in sugars, you will also lower inflammation, improve satiety and have better digestion.

 What is Insulin Resistance?